Three iterations of $(d-1)$-WL test distinguish non isometric clouds of $d$-dimensional points

 \section{Introduction}

-Recent work in machine learning has raised the need to develop effective and efficient tests for checking if two three-dimensional point clouds, i.e., finite sets of points in $\mathbb{R}^3$, are {\em isometric} \cite{DBLP:journals/corr/abs-2201-07136,3d-case,https://doi.org/10.48550/arxiv.2206.07697,https://doi.org/10.48550/arxiv.2302.05743}.
+{\bf Point Clouds in Machine Learning.} Recent work in machine learning has raised the need to develop effective and efficient tests for checking if two three-dimensional point clouds, i.e., finite sets of points in $\mathbb{R}^3$, are {\em isometric} \cite{pozdnyakov2022incompleteness,3d-case,https://doi.org/10.48550/arxiv.2206.07697,https://doi.org/10.48550/arxiv.2302.05743}.
 Recall that, given two such point clouds $P$ and $Q$, an isometry is a distance-preserving bijection between the points in $P$ and $Q$.
 The importance of these tests is that they provide the foundations for designing neural network architectures on point clouds that are capable of fully exploiting the structure of the data \cite{DBLP:conf/iclr/XuHLJ19,DBLP:conf/aaai/0001RFHLRG19}.
 It has been observed that the {\em incompleteness} of any such an architecture, i.e., the inability to recognize a point cloud up to isometry, can affect its learning performance \cite{PhysRevLett.125.166001}.